Web Loom logo

 Models

 The Model is the data layer of the MVVM pattern.
-It owns raw data, communicates with APIs, and exposes reactive streams that ViewModels subscribe to.
+It owns raw data, communicates with APIs, and exposes reactive signals that ViewModels read.
 A well-designed Model has no knowledge of the UI — no framework imports, no presentation logic.

-@web-loom/mvvm-core ships three model base classes that cover the most common data patterns.
+@web-loom/mvvm-core ships model base classes that cover the most common data patterns, built on @web-loom/signals-core.

 Class Hierarchy